Leegh History, Family Crest & Coats of Arms

 Some of the Leegh family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Leegh family to the New World and Oceana
+Migration of the Leegh family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Leegh or a variant listed above were: George Henry Leigh, who came to Virginia in 1607, 13 years before the arrival of the Mayflower; George Lee and John Lee, who both settled in Virginia in 1635.